 The KU CRC is directed by Dr. Hoang Tran.
 Dr. Tran is assisted by two FTE staff, Mr. Riley Epperson and Mr. Bradley Fleming.
 CRC staff have a combined 30+ years of experience in managing large-scale computing clusters and networks.

 When publishing, please include the following acknowledgment to the KU Center for Research Computing.

-This work was supported by the HPC facilities operated by, and the staff of, the University of Kansas Center for Research Computing.
+This work was supported by the HPC facilities operated by the Center for Research Computing at the University of Kansas.